 Participants: Dominique Vaufreydaz, Patrick Reignier.
-Key words: Acoustic Perception, Monitoring, Surveillance.

 In addition to video tracking, Project PRIMA has also implemented processes for recognition and tracking of acoustic sources.
 Due to hardware compatibility, these processes are implemented under the MS Windows environment and communicate via the software bus.
 Acoustic perception is designed around a microphones array (with 4 or more microphones) and a set of lapel microphones.
 There are 4 modules included in AudioProcesses: "AudioRouter", "AudioLocalization", "SpeechRecognition" and "TopicSpotting".